GrandMoff100/Plasync/README.md

 # Plasync

-Pronounced "Play"-"sink".
 Plasync is an implementation of asyncronous programming from scratch in python.